Helping Jasmine See the World

 A lot of people at Children’s National, including Dr. Evan Nadler, put their heads together to save my eyes.
 He performed sleeve gastrectomy surgery so I could lose weight faster.
 There was a nurse who played my favorite song while taking blood because he knew I hated needles.
 All of that care kept me from needing a shunt put in my brain to relieve the swelling.
 I lost weight and I got better.

-I’m 25 now and studying architecture in college.
+I’m 26 now and studying architecture.
 I see the world in a whole new way, thanks to Children’s National.